yegor256/blog/_drafts/rate.md

 be surprised.
 The question is whether you will be able to adopt and improve or you will give up and quit.
-If you didn't share your code before and never dealt with a negative feedback, you won't feel comfortable in a project where quality requirements are high.
+If you didn't share your code before and never dealt with a negative feedback, you won't feel comfortable in our projects, where quality requirements are very high.

+Second possible cause is that
-You work from nine till five, for food, **without passion**.
+you work from nine till five, for food, **without passion**.
 Actually, nobody manifests it that way.
 Instead, I often hear something like "my company doesn't pay me for open source contribution and at home I want to spend time with my family".
 In a modern software